tardfree/openwrt-sysupgrade-ab/README.md

 Filesystem labels are used to auto-detect partitions for the upgrade.
 If the system was deployed from the combined-ext4 image the setup is largely handled automatically and only needs you to create the new root partition.
+This is tested with both sata/msata and nvme devices.

 Both root images have their kernels on the same boot partition.
 They are named with the A/B label as a suffix.
 The layout above would have